-Rush Limbaugh Thinks Hurricane Irma Is Part Of A Vast Conspiracy
+Rush Limbaugh Claims Hurricane Irma Is Part Of A Vast Conspiracy

 Right-wing radio host Rush Limbaugh is once again playing the role of hurricane truther, but with a twist.

 Last year, Limbaugh said the storms were somehow part of a liberal conspiracy to push a climate change agenda.
-This year, he claims they’re also part of a media plot to help advertisers sell bottled water and emergency supplies.
+This year, he has said they’re also part of a media plot to help advertisers sell bottled water and emergency supplies.

 As Hurricane Irma neared the Caribbean with winds of up to 185 mph, Limbaugh said: